Master of Science

 Does the program have internships or networking events?
 Do they help with job placement?

-The MSIDT program host networking events for current and former students to intermingle with each other as well as prospective employers.
+The MSIDT program hosts networking events for current and former students to intermingle with each other as well as prospective employers.
 We also host online webinars and workshops each semester.

 The program does not provide internships to students.
 We do, however, post any internships or available jobs given to us or we find to each cohort community page or our social media outlets.
-We actively post new jobs in Instructional Design each week.
+We actively post new jobs in Instructional Design.
 Cal State Fullerton also has the Career Center, which helps with mock interviews, resume building, job postings, and host hiring expos.

 Does the program have an alumni chapter?
 Where might alumni typically work after they graduate?